DeepLearningDev/Isekai-Earth/The Pantheon/Ayer.md

 [[Elaris]]: Rival
 [[Orris]]: Fellow God
 ###### Task:
 Ayer is known by the people of the [[The Mortal Plane]] as The Holy Mother and is worshiped by them because she is the source of their healing magic and their connection to Divinity.
-She has churches all across the realm but the primary one is within [[Acadia]], the Capital of the mortal continent.
+She has churches all across the realm but the primary one is within [[Isekai Earth/The Mortal Continent/Acadia]], the Capital of the mortal continent.